Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 - React Native
 - ...

-## Motivations
+## Motivation for TAudio

 ### Flutter Sound is just a draft

-Flutter Sound has several API verbs to handle Audio Streams but very roughly:
+Flutter Sound has several API verbs to handle Audio Streams but comes with some limitations:

 - It does not support Flutter Web
 - It does not support GNU/Linux